richtastic/ff/src/3DR/wiki/app.md

 - get uniqueness = lowest gradient per unit cell (@ 1/2 cell distance away)

-	- only allow propagation of points that are better than the 'average' scores: F, R | NCC, SAD
-	- ...

 - does the new resolution increasing iteration work OK at same resolution?
 	 - may need new FXN that inserts a P3D as-is w no merging-conflict checking createP3DWithPointsAndMatches(V3D, [V2D], [affine])

 ~ final drop all 3D points with errors below 2*midpoint globally

 - compare stereopsis affine transform with match affine transform